PacificBiosciences/pb-assembly/README.md

 input_bam_fofn=input_bam.fofn
 ```

-FALCON_Unzip configuration is quite simple as the majority of the options have to do
+FALCON-Unzip configuration is quite simple as the majority of the options have to do
 exclusively with job distribution.
 The first and only setting in the [General] section is for `max_n_open_files`.
 During the read tracking stage the pipeline can be writing to many `.sam` files at the same time.
 This can cause
 problems with certain networked filesystems, so the default is to set `max_n_open_files=300`.
 Feel free to raise
 this number if file system latency is not an issue for you.

 Similar to FALCON, the parameter `input_fofn` simply refers to the input file of fasta names.
 This setting should
-be redundant with your fc_run.cfg.
+be redundant with your `fc_run.cfg`.
 Finally, if you wish to polish your unzipped genome, you will need to also
 specify a list of your input bam files with `input_bam_fofn`.

 Here is a sample [fc_unzip.cfg](cfgs/fc_unzip.cfg) that will need to be tuned to your compute environment.